OrbiGenAI-Innovations-Lab/Maternity-Care-Modeling-Predicting-Pregnancy-Outcomes-and-Mode-of-Delivery/README.md

 - Predict pregnancy outcomes (e.g., complications) using machine learning and deep learning techniques.
 - Predict the mode of delivery (vaginal or cesarean section) for pregnant patients.
+- Predicting the Approx. date of delivery
+- Predicting the childbirth weight
+- Predicting preeclampsia

 We believe that Maternity Care Modeling has the potential to make a significant positive impact on the lives of expectant parents and their children.